 Be sure to check out my insider tips for visiting Niagara Falls as this local gal shares how to save money, where to stay and more!

 Disclaimer: This post contains affiliate links where if you make a purchase, I may receive a kickback at no extra cost to you.
 It helps keep IBB alive so thank you!

 Indoor Things to Do in Niagara Falls Canada

 While the falls themselves are the big draw, there is plenty to see and do when the weather turns sour.
 This list isn’t just great for a rainy day in Niagara Falls but also for escaping the heat of summer or staying warm in the winter too!

 Niagara Parks Floral Showhouse

 With the ever-increasing influx of travellers, Niagara Parks protects and preserves the beauty that is Niagara Falls and its surrounding area.
-Established as an agency of the Government of Ontario in 1885, Niagara Parks is responsible for 1,325 hectares (3,274 acres) of parkland along the Niagara River, as well as the 56km that composes the Niagara Parkway.
+Established as an agency of the Government of Ontario in 1885, Niagara Parks is responsible for 1,325 hectares (3,274 acres) of parkland along the Niagara River, as well as the 56 kilometres that compose the Niagara Parkway.
 Within these areas are many attractions, some of which are available year-round.
 For example, the Floral Showhouse is definitely one of the top things to do in Niagara Falls on a rainy day!